 - Only one or two people can track deadlines, and our organization must go through them for key data.

-- Templates take a long time to create, and are sometimes re-created.
+- Templates take a long time to create and are sometimes re-created.

 - Negotiation involves a lot of email tracking, and tedious attention to the thread, and sometimes there are mistakes.

-In many cases businesses and people alike do what’s familiar, not what’s efficient, until it’s causing too many problems to continue.
+In many cases, businesses and people alike do what’s familiar, not what’s efficient, until it’s causing too many problems to continue.

-Let’s walk through the process many businesses take when they purchase just an e-signature tool and the process problems that naturally come up.
+Let’s walk through the process many businesses take when they purchase just an e-signature tool and the business problems that naturally come up.
 These problems highlight a need for better security and processes with end-to-end contract management software.

 Where Do You Store Signed Contracts?

-CLM Storage is Both Accessible and Secure
+CLM Software Storage is Both Accessible and Secure

 Here’s How Concord Makes it Easy for Legal to Automate Compliance